Tulane acquires archive of “Vampire” author Anne Rice

 Rice has written 30 novels.
 She moved to California to attend university and has spent much of her life since then in California, according to her biography.
 But New Orleans has played a central role in much of her fiction.

-“Interview with a Vampire” was her first novel when it was published in 1976 and is set in the city’s French Quarter.
+“Interview with the Vampire” was her first novel when it was published in 1976 and is set in the city’s French Quarter.
 The book was later turned into a movie starring Brad Pitt and Tom Cruise.
 Another novel called “Feast of All Saints,” was about free people of color in antebellum New Orleans.

 The collection at Tulane will consist of manuscripts of most of her published works, some unpublished short stories, journals, screenplays, personal artifacts and correspondence from family, friends and fans of the author.
 It will also include materials from her late husband Stan Rice and her sister, Alice Borchardt, who was also a writer.